Roles and Responsibilities of Project Manager

 The Project Manager takes the lead right from the start of a project.

-- He makes sure that the tasks are completed by team members within time.
+- He makes sure that team members complete the tasks within time.

 - He makes sure to delegate the task proportionately to all team members.

-- Project Manager keeps a regular check on project development.
+- The Project Manager keeps a regular check on project development.